-An instructor is a staff member who meets the following criteria:
+An instructor is a permanent staff member who meets the following criteria:

-- 1. Served as an assistant instructor and fulfilled all of the requirements of that classification as determined by the instructor certification committee for a period of not less than six (6) months and has accumulated sixteen (16) instructional hours. - 2.
-Has taught a sufficient number of classes to be objectively evaluated and received the recommendation of the director to be elevated to the position of full instructor and has received the approval of the instructor certification committee.
+- 1. Served as an assistant instructor and fulfilled all o the requirements of that classification as determined by the instructor certification committee for a period of not less than six (6) months and has accumulated twenty (20) instructional hours. - 2.
+Has taught a sufficient number of classes to be objectively evaluated and received the recommendation of the director to be elevated to the position of full instructor and has received the approval of the instructor certification committee. - 3.
+Certified as and Instructor I (NFPA 1041). - 4.
 Must have attended the train-the-trainer.